svlada/svlada.github.io/posts/spring-session-tutorial.md

 permalink: "spring-session-tutorial/index.html"
 ---

-This article shows how to configure [Spring Session](https://projects.spring.io/spring-session/) to use database for session storage.

-Please checkout the code from the following GitHub [repository](https://github.com/svlada/springsession-jdbc).

-## Table of contents
 1. <a title="Introduction: Spring Session" href="#introduction">Introduction</a>
 2. <a title="Project setup using Maven" href="#project-setup">Project setup</a>
 2. <a title="Test" href="#test">Test</a>

 ## <a name="introduction" id="introduction">Introduction</a>

+This guide explains setting up [Spring Session](https://projects.spring.io/spring-session/) for database storage.

+See the linked GitHub [repo](https://github.com/svlada/springsession-jdbc) for code.

-Before going into the more details of [Spring Session](https://projects.spring.io/spring-session/) configuration, I will share my view on the hype around Stateful vs Stateless session management.
+Before we get into how to set up [Spring Session](https://projects.spring.io/spring-session/), I will share my thoughts on the Stateful vs. Stateless session debate.

-Lately, a lot of people started using JSON Web Token (JWT) as a stateless mechanism for handling sessions.
+Recently, many people started using JSON Web Token (JWT) for stateless session management.
 A couple of years ago I wrote an [article on that topic](http://www.svlada.com/jwt-token-authentication-with-spring-boot/) and honestly didn't know that it will be abused by so many people.
 The main idea was to show how to override and extend various parts of Spring Security.
 I would strongly recommend not using JWT for handling sessions.
 Let's see what are the pros and cons of stateless and stateful session management approaches.

 ### Stateless